TAKI-KARTHIK/Device-Tracking/README.md

 # 🚀 Getting Started
 ## Prerequisites
-Node.js and npm installed on your system.
+Node.js and npm are installed on your system.

 ### 🤝 Contributing
 We welcome contributions!
 If you have suggestions or find any bugs, please open an issue or create a pull request.